MiamiOH-CSE274/02_Cpp/README.md

 #### 6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?

+The delete command in C++ will deallocate the memory where a pointer had previously indicated if the program requires more RAM in a situation where a variable is needed, but space is also needed during the time that the variable is not in use.

 #### 7. What is one question about C++ that you would like me to explain in class?